Isaac Paredes Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the fourth-ranked team ERA across all MLB pitching staffs (3.58).
+- The Rangers have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.

-- The Rangers allow the second-fewest home runs in baseball (56 total, 0.9 per game).
+- Rangers pitchers combine to surrender 58 home runs (0.9 per game), the second-fewest in baseball.

-- Heaney makes the start for the Rangers, his 12th of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts in 58 2/3 innings pitched.
+- Eovaldi makes the start for the Rangers, his 13th of the season.
+He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.

-- The left-hander's last time out was on Saturday against the Seattle Mariners, when he tossed three innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Sunday against the Seattle Mariners, the right-hander threw six scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.